dnagir/knockout-rails/README.md

 - `color` - converts an element into a color picker.
 Apply it to a `div` element: `color: page.fontColor`.
 Depends on [pakunok](https://github.com/dnagir/pakunok) gem (specifically - its `colorpicker` asset).
 - `onoff` - Converts checkboxes into iOS on/off buttons.
 Example: `onoff: page.isPublic`.
 It depends on [ios-chechboxes](https://github.com/dnagir/ios-checkboxes) gem.
 - `animate` - runs the animation when dependent attributes change.
 Example: `animate: {width: quotaUsed, height: quotaUsed(), duration: 2000}`.
+- `autocomplete` - supports jQuery UI autocomplete.
+Example: `autocomplete: {source: arrayOrObservableOrAnyObjectOrDeferred, select: observableToSetTheValueTo, label: 'nameOfTheFieldToDisplay'}`.
+The `source` can support `jQuery.Deferred` meaning that you can simply return the result of a `jQuery.ajax`.

 Please see the specs for more detailed instruction on how to use the specific binding.